The Sun Rising (poem): Criticism

-Some critics call Donne’s words in "The Sun Rising" ineffective because it lacks logic.
+Some critics call Donne’s words in The Sun Rising ineffective because it lacks logic.
 Dr. Eric Otto argues that “he is still unsuccessful at convincing critical readers that internal love can symbolically replace the physical world if logic is subordinated to language.”
 In addition, it may be considered to be unsuccessful in convincing the reader of the power of love.
-Otto claims that “upon condensing the world around his lover and himself, he calls back those objects that he initially excluded" (Otto).
+Otto claims that “upon condensing the world around his lover and himself, he calls back those objects that he initially excluded."